abiola1864/abiola1864/readme.md

 ## 👨‍💻 About Abiola

-- **Unlock My Secrets:** Social genius diving deep into the realms of technology, coding, and beyond for solving social problems. 🕵️‍♂️
+- **Unlock My Secrets:** Social genius diving deep into the realms of technology, coding, and beyond to solve social problems. 🕵️‍♂️
 - **Weapons of Choice:** Mastering the arts of React, CSS, JS, MongoDB, R, Python, LaTeX, Tableau, Stata, SQL, and HTML. ⚔️
 - **Off the Grid:** Decrypting life's mysteries when not immersed in code.
 [Discover more](https://abiola1864.github.io/).

 ## 🚀 Welcome to My Digital Oasis

-Abiola Oyebanjo, the binary nomad—roaming Humboldt University, Berlin, and a digital scholar at the Center for Effective Global Action, University of California, Berkeley.
+Abiola Oyebanjo, recently concluded my nomad—roaming at Humboldt University, Berlin, Empowerment for Local People Foundation and a computational social science scholar at the Center for Effective Global Action, University of California, Berkeley.

 **Connect with My Digital Echo:**